CSUChico-CSCI640/CSCI640-Course-Materials/Syllabus.md

 If you regularly skip class I will not answer questions on the material you missed.

-Attendance of labs is not required; however, this will be where we will walk through examples of the material covered in lecture and tools for your assignments.
-As such, you will likely not do well on the labs and exams that will rely on this material if you miss the labs.

 ## Grading

 Grades for this course will be relative.
 The students that do the best work will get an A, the students that don't do as well get a B, and so on.
 I will likely not be following at traditional percentage grades of 90% for an A, 80% for a B, etc., and I don't like to grade on a curve as if I applied blindly could result in grades actually being lowered if everyone is doing very well in the course.

-I will routinely post the grading to Moodle.
+I will routinely post the grading to Canvas.
 If you are not happy with a grade, talk to me immediately.
 If you do not talk to me within a week of the posting of a grade, I will assume you think the grade is fair and accurate, and you will lose your right to dispute the grade.

 ### Grade Category Percentages:

-* Exam 20% of course grade (1 midterm)
-* Individual Programming Projects 30% of course grade
+* Individual Projects 50% of course grade
 * Required Readings 10% of course grade
 * Paper Presentation 5% of course grade (If these don't happen will be folded into project grade)
 * Group Project 35% of course grade
 * Lecture Participation (+/- 5% of course grade) a large aspect of this course's lectures will be group discussions about the research papers assigned, recommended, etc. related to current or seminal OS research.
 These may be submitted by me or fellow students as such I want to encourage you to participate.
 Failing to participate will result in a detriment to your grade and going above/beyond participation can lead to extra credit on your overall grade.
 * Lecture Attendance can improve/lower your grade (see above)

 ### Project Grading Meetings

 I will be testing your project submissions for code plagiarism and any of you who fail these tests will be required to meet with me for detailed interviews about the assignments.
 If is apparent you didn't do any of the work I reserve the right to treat your submission as a violation of the Honesty Policy.

+### Project Grading Quiz

+For any non-inquiry based assignment 30% of the assignment grade will come from an in class quiz where you will need to answer questions about how aspects of your code works.
+This won't rule you out from further one-on-one grading meetings if I am concerned that you actually did your work.

 ## Programming Assignments

 There will 3 assignments that will be done individually.

 ### Late Assignments:

 * Assignments turned in 1-24 hours after the due date will lose 15%
 * Assignments will NOT be accepted more that 24 hours after the due date.

-##Getting Help/E-mail
+## Getting Help/E-mail

 As this is a upper division course you'll likely want to make use of my office hours for help as it is unlikely there are tutors or other such resources.

 We will be using Piazza for a class discussion board.
-You'll be invited via email; however there a link to the discussion board on the links page as well.
+You'll be invited via email; however there a link to the discussion board on Canvas well.
 General questions about the course, clarifications for an assignment, etc should be asked here so that other students in the course can benefit and I don't need to answer the same question multiple times.
 If you email me a question that should have been posted to the discussion board I'll ask you to ask it on the discussion board before I'll answer it.

 Additionally, you can email me directly with any specific questions, the distinction would be help with your code or assignment that would be unique to you and sharing with the class on the discussion board would be considered cheating.
 Make sure you put 'CSCI640' in the subject so it will be filtered correctly.
 ALL EMAIL WITH NO SUBJECT WILL NOT BE OPENED, so if you send me an email without a subject do not expect a response as I will not open it or respond to it.